The Washington Post: 20th century

-Jeff Bezos era (2013–present)
+Jeff Bezos era (since 2013)

-In late September 2013, Jeff Bezos purchased the Washington Post and other local publications, websites, and real estate for US$250 million, transferring ownership to Nash Holdings LLC, Bezos's private investment company.
-The paper's former parent company, which retained some other assets such as Kaplan and a group of TV stations, was renamed Graham Holdings Company shortly after the sale.
+In August 2013, Jeff Bezos purchased The Washington Post and other local publications, websites, and real estate for US$250 million, transferring ownership to Nash Holdings LLC, Bezos's private investment company.
+The paper's former parent company, which retained some other assets such as Kaplan and a group of TV stations, was renamed Graham Holdings shortly after the sale.

-Nash Holdings, including the Post, is operated separately from technology company Amazon, which Bezos founded and where he is as of 2022 executive chairman and the largest single shareholder, with 12.7% of voting rights.
+Nash Holdings, which includes the Post, is operated separately from technology company Amazon, which Bezos founded and where he is as of 2022 executive chairman and the largest single shareholder, with 12.7% of voting rights.

 Bezos said he has a vision that recreates "the 'daily ritual' of reading the Post as a bundle, not merely a series of individual stories..."
 He has been described as a "hands-off owner", holding teleconference calls with executive editor Martin Baron every two weeks.
 Bezos appointed Fred Ryan (founder and CEO of Politico) to serve as publisher and chief executive officer.
 This signaled Bezos' intent to shift the Post to a more digital focus with a national and global readership.

-In 2015 the Post moved from the building it owned at 1150 15th Street to a leased space three blocks away at One Franklin Square on K Street.
-Since 2014 the Post launched an online personal finance section, a blog, and a podcast with a retro theme.
+In 2015, the Post moved from the building it owned at 1150 15th Street to a leased space three blocks away at One Franklin Square on K Street.
+Since 2014 the Post has launched an online personal finance section, a blog, and a podcast with a retro theme.
 The Post won the 2020 Webby People's Voice Award for News & Politics in the Social and Web categories.

-In 2017, the paper hired columnist Jamal Khashoggi, who was murdered by Saudi agents in Istanbul in 2018.
+In 2017, the newspaper hired Jamal Khashoggi as a columnist.
+In 2018, Khashoggi was murdered by Saudi agents in Istanbul.

-In the beginning of 2023, reports suggested that Bezos was looking to sell the newspaper to buy the NFL team, the Washington Commanders.
-A spokesperson for the Washington Post and Bezos stated that Bezos had no plans to sell the newspaper.